aliakbar3967/MasjidMode/README.md

-# peace_time
+# Masjid MOde

-A new Flutter application.
+A new Flutter application which turns your mobile into silent mode in prayer times

 ## Getting Started